Teaching MLK and confronting racism with five-year-olds.

 My actions seem small, I know.
 Taking a deep breath every morning and asking what good I can do for my students is not as overt as joining a Black Lives Matter protest.
 Choosing to boycott certain media or companies and supporting and donating to others is subtle, but effective.
 Calling out problematic statements and beliefs in my friends and family is critical, a role that I am embracing more and more lately.

-Evil is doing nothing, akin to telling Danny that his “uncle” is right.
+Evil is doing nothing, akin to telling R.K. that this person he knows is right to hate black people.

 Good is being conscious of my privilege and doing my best to be an ally, whatever that means in a particular moment.

-Good is giving Danny and his friends the tools to succeed and in the meantime, keep chipping away at barriers for him with my wallet and my mouth and my vote.
+Good is giving R.K. and his friends the tools to succeed and in the meantime, keep chipping away at barriers for him with my wallet and my mouth and my vote.

 I can’t claim to a perfect ally or educator or person.
 But I can damn well do this.
 I can check my privilege at the metaphorical and literal door and get on with it, no matter how uncomfortable or sad it makes me that I have to.